-On this day in 1864, the notorious Confederate guerrilla leader William “Bloody Bill” Anderson is killed in Missouri in a Unionambush.
+On October 26, 1864, the notorious Confederate guerrilla leader William “Bloody Bill” Anderson is killed in Missouri in a Union ambush.

 Anderson went to Texas that winter, married, and returned to Missouri in 1864 with a band of about 50 fighters.
 He embarked on a summer of violence, leading his group on a campaign that killed hundreds and caused extensive damage.
 The climax came on September 27, when Anderson’s gang joined with several others to pillage the town of Centralia, Missouri.
 When more than 100 Union soldiers pursued them, the guerillas ambushed and massacred the entire detachment.
 Just a month later, on October 26, Anderson’s band was caught in a Union ambush outside of Albany, Missouri, and Anderson was killed.
 The body of the “blood-drenched savage,” as he became known in the area, was placed on public display.
 Anderson kept a rope to record his killings, and there were reportedly 54 knots in it at the time of his death.